ballerina-attic/docs-ballerina-vscode-extension/en/docs/run-a-program.md

 Follow the steps below to use the code view to run a Ballerina program.

 !!!
 Note
-    Skip the steps 1-3, if you already have a Ballerina code.
+    Skip the steps 1-3 if you already have a Ballerina code.

 1. Click **View** in the menu bar of the editor, and click **Command Palette**.

     !!!
 Tip
-        You can use the shortcut methods `⌘ + ↑ + P` on macOS and `Ctrl + Shift + P` on Windows and Linux.
+        Alternatively, use the shortcut methods `⌘ + ↑ + P` on macOS and `Ctrl + Shift + P` on Windows and Linux.

 2. In the search bar, type `Show Examples`, and click **Ballerina: Show Examples**.

 3. Select the **Hello World Main** example.

-4. Run the program.
+4. Run the program using one of the options below.

     - **Option 1**